patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Who are the users?

-Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least), we’ll see why in a bit, through `Good Point ~~~~ a cast of thousands` - from http://wiki.scratch.mit.edu/wiki/Scratch_Statistics and there are 10s of millions of projects and millions of users as per https://scratch.mit.edu/statistics/.
+Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least), we’ll see why in a bit, through `Good Point 7: a cast of thousands` - from http://wiki.scratch.mit.edu/wiki/Scratch_Statistics and there are 10s of millions of projects and millions of users as per https://scratch.mit.edu/statistics/.

 # A Whistle Stop tour

-Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point UUUU: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.
+Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point 8: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.
 The sprites have a scripts container which owns aggregations of code blocks that can interact with stage changes, kay and mouse events and manipulate the sprites' properties.
 The sprites have a concept of their direction and can be made to orient in any direction, move and "bounce" within the stage area automatically.
 Finally, the large array of primitive code blocks available for the scripts can react to events and message and with the sprites and  allow the programmer to construct a range of different behaviours and visual experiences .